yoichimichael/oo-relationships-astronaut-review/README.md

 Our platform is done!
 Let's commit our code!

-Now one highly requested feature from `Follower`s using your app that you plan to paywall ($$$) is to see your fellow cult members.
+Now one highly requested feature from `Follower`s using your app that you plan to paywall ($$$) is to see your fellow shuttle members.
 See if you can implement this method.

 * `Follower#fellow_cult_members`
-  * returns a unique `Array` of followers who are in the same cults as you
+  * returns a unique `Array` of astronauts who are in the same cults as you

 A highly requested feature from `Cult`s using your app that you plan to paywall ($$$) is to restrict ages for recruits.
 See if you can implement this functionality.

 * `Cult#minimum_age`
-  * returns a `Fixnum` that is the minimum age required for followers joining this cult
+  * returns a `Fixnum` that is the minimum age required for astronauts joining this cult
-* `Cult#recruit_follower`
+* `Cult#recruit_astronaut`
-  * takes in an argument of a `Follower` instance and adds them to this cult's list of followers
+  * takes in an argument of a `Follower` instance and adds them to this cult's list of astronauts
   * NOW this is changed such that if the given `Follower` instance is not of age:
     * do not let them join the cult
     * print out a friendly message informing them that they are too young
 * `Follower#join_cult`
-  * takes in an argument of a `Cult` instance and adds this follower to the cult's list of followers
+  * takes in an argument of a `Cult` instance and adds this astronaut to the cult's list of astronauts
   * NOW this is changed such that if you don't meet the minimum age requirement of the given `Cult` instance:
     * do not let them join the cult
     * print out a friendly message informing them that they are too young